joshuanazareth97/popviz/README.md

 * Add templates support to the reporter

+* Add multiple types of graphs to reporter (currently supports heatmaps)

 ## Getting Started

 This app can be run in several ways, depending on your use case.